HeapHopper/Spotit/markdown/02_exploratory_data_analysis.md

 ### ANOVA

 Our data have a textbook use-case for the ANOVA statistical tool.
 The genres are separate groups each with its own `track_popularity` distribution.
-Due to the large sample size and the fact that popularity distribution was already found to be parametric, we can use ANOVA to analyze the variance in popularitiy for each of the six main genres!
+Due to the large sample size and the fact that popularity distribution was already found to be parametric, we can use ANOVA to analyze the variance in popularity for each of the six main genres!

 ```python